-- 1. Provide proof of mandatory assessment and completion of recommendations as noted by the assessor; - 2.
-Successfully pass a drug and alcohol test; and - 3.
-Agree to mandatory, unannounced testing for a period of twelve (12) months following re-hire.
+1. Provide proof of mandatory assessment and completion of recommendations as noted by the assessor;

-P. Confidentiality

-All information regarding the results of an employee's drug test or drug and/or alcohol treatment will be kept in files separate from personnel files and will be held in the strictest confidence.
-Any persons responsible for the unauthorized release of this information relating to an employee's drug or alcohol use, testing results, discipline or any related matters will be subject to immediate termination for breach of confidentiality.

-Q. Use of this Policy

-Employees on medical leave of absence under this policy will have their medical/dental insurance continued as if they were an active employee.

-DEFINITIONS:

-Alcohol: Ethyl alcohol

-Confirmatory Test: A test used to confirm the presence of a drug or alcohol in a specific urine or body substance.
-This is a second analytical procedure, which is independent of the initial test and which uses a different technique and chemical principle from that of the initial test to ensure reliability and accuracy.
-The sample of the confirmatory test will be drawn from the same sample originally supplied by the employee.

-Drug: A controlled substance as defined in Federal statutes, which is either not prescribed by a licensed health care provider or is used other than in the prescribed manner.

-Drug and Alcohol Testing: Analysis of urine or a body substance specimen, for the purpose of measuring the presence or absence of drugs, alcohol or their metabolites in the sample tested.

-Initial Test: An immunoassay screen test which eliminates urine or body substance specimens that are negative for the presence of drugs.
+2414 2.
+Successfully pass a drug and alcohol test; and 2415 3.
+Agree to mandatory, unannounced testing for a period of twelve (12) 2416 months following re-hire.
+2417 2418 Р. Confidentiality 2419 2420 All i nformation regarding the results of an employee's drug test or drug and/or 2421 alcohol treats ment will be kept in files separate from personnel files and will be held in the 2422 strictest con fidence.
+Any persons responsible for the unauthorized release of this 2423 2424 information relating to an employee's drug or alcohol use, testing results, discipline or any related matters will be subject to immediate termination for breach of confidentiality.
+2425 2426 Q. Use of this Policy 2427 Empl loyees on medical leave of absence under this policy will have their 2428 - tal insurance continued as if they were an active employee. medical/dental 2429 ntinued as if they were an active employee.
+2430 DEF INITIONS: 2431 2432 Alcol hol: Ethyl alcohol 2433 2434 irmatory Test: A test used to confirm the presence of a drug or alcohol in a 2435 ne or body substance.
+This is a second analytical procedure, which is 2436 of the initial test and which uses a different technique and chemical principle 2437 from that of the initial test to ensure reliability and accuracy.
+The sample of the 2438 confirmatory test will be drawn from the same sample originally supplied by the employee.
+2439 2440 Drug : A controlled substance as defined in Federal statutes, which is either not 2441 y a licensed health care provider or is used other than in the prescribed manner. preserroed of a needsed health cure provider of is used other than in the presenteed manner.
+2442 2443 Drug and Alcohol Testing: Analysis of urine or a body substance specimen, for 2444 of measuring the presence or absence of drugs, alcohol or their metabolites in 2445 the sample to 2446 1 2447 al Test: An immunoassay screen test which eliminates urine or body substance 2448 specimens th nat are negative for the presence of drugs.
+2449 Initial Effective D ate: 1/06/10 07 Date of Amendment: 01/12/2022 7 / Amendment History on page 108